heymumford/valutastrom/README.md

 Valutastrøm is a community-driven project, and we welcome contributions from developers, financial experts, and users.
 Whether you're interested in coding, strategy development, or simply using the tools we create, there's a place for you here.

+We need your help from all level skills and abilities.
+Figuring out how your values align with this project, read the documents, and ask questions!
 Join us in building a future where everyone has the tools they need to achieve financial success.

 ## License